Back-To-School Shopping & Budgeting

 Review

-- After all their stuff is bought, review their purchases with them.
+- After everything has been bought, review their purchases with them.

-- Ask them some questions about what they learned.
-What was the hardest part?
+- Ask questions about what they learned: What was the hardest part?
 What was the most expensive?

 - If they ended up under budget, encourage them to put that money into savings.